Remedy’s Control makes me feel like a Jedi that prefers guns

 The combo of telekinesis and shooting makes for some fun action.
 As you’re doing your best to shoot enemies and keep yourself safe from their fire, you’re also surveying the area for objects you could throw at them.
 It adds an extra layer of complexity.

 You also use your powers to solve puzzles.
-In the demo, I had to give a generator power by throwing some cube-shaped batteries at it.
+In the demo, I gave generator power by throwing some cube-shaped batteries at it.
 It wasn’t anything too original or complex, but picking stuff up and chucking it with your mind still felt fun, even if it wasn’t directed at some digital bad guy’s face.

 So on a basic gameplay level, Control feels like a win.
 I had a harder time getting a good read on its other elements during my demo.
 I was dropped into the middle of a story, so I had little idea what was going on.
 The developers at Remedy book-ended our playtime with shots from a cutscene between the player character, Jesse Faden, and some kind of authority figure in a futuristic FBI-style complex (this place called the Federal Bureau of Control, heh).
 The scene, which focused on the two characters talking while sitting at a table was so boring, especially without the context of what came before it, that I didn’t understand why they were showing it to us.